-4. Stock Route Watering.-During 1935, a scheme was inaugurated to water stock routes adequately in the western portion of the State including main trunk routes connecting Eromanga to Burketown, Charleville to Normanton, and Clermont to Einasleigh, with branches to railheads, a total distance of 3,117 miles.
+4. Stock Route Watering.-During 1935; a scheme was inaugurated to water adequately stock routes in the western portion of the State including main trunk routes connecting Eromanga to Burketowa, Charleville to Normanton, and Clermont to Einasleigh, with branches to railheads, a total distance of 3,117 miles.
 Watering facilities were also provided on subsidiary routes.
-Under the Stock Routes and Rural Lands Protection Act of 1944, a co-ordinating board was constituted, representative of Government departments and pastoral interests, under the direction of the Minister for Lands, and with an officer of that Department as superintendent, whose duty was, inter alia, to investigate and implement a long-range, co-ordinated plan for adequate watering of all stock routes throughout the State.
+Under the Stock Routes and Rural Lands Protection Act of 1944, a co-ordinating board was constituted, representative of Government departments and pastoral interests, under the direction of the Minister for Lands, and with an officer of that Department as superintendent; whose duty was, inter alia, to investigate and implement a long-range, co-ordinated plan for adequate watering of all stock routes through out the State.
 Natural waters are being supplemented by artificial facilities at intervals of about 9 miles.
 Construction is supervised by the Irrigation and Water Supply Commission and by local authorities.
 Completed facilities are vested in local authorities for control and maintenance.
-From 1935 to 30th June, 1956, 380 facilities had been completed and at 30th June, 1956, 113 facilities were under construction or investigation.
+From 1935 to 30th June, 1957, 409 facilities had been completed and at 30th June, 1957, 77 facilities were under construction or investigation.

 5. Irrigation.-(i) General.
 Irrigation as a means of stabilizing and increasing agricultural production is receiving growing attention in Queensland.
 In addition to the Theodore Irrigation Area on the Dawson River, orthodox projects served by a channel system are being developed at Clare, Millaroo and Dalbeg, all on the Burdekin River, Gibber Gunyah on the Dawson River and St. George on the Balonne River.
-Construction of the Clare and Millaroo Irrigation Areas is nearing completion whilst at Dalbeg, Gibber Gunyah and St. George construction is well advanced.
+Construction of the Clare, Millaroo and Dalbeg irrigation works was completed during the year ended 30th June, 1957, but a small amount of drainage work requires to be completed.
+Works were virtually completed in the Gibber Gunyah Area and construction of the St. George Area was advanced sufficiently to permit opening of 10 farms.
 A start has been made on construction of part of the main channel system within the Mareeba-Dimbulah Irrigation Area.
 Because of the large variations in both monthly and annual river flows, major developments cannot be undertaken until large storage works are provided.
 Most irrigation in Queensland is performed by private farmers operating under licence, and obtaining water by pumping from streams or from natural underground storages.
 Where available, electricity is the most popular source of power for pumping ; the principal areas supplied with electricity comprise the Burdekin Delta and the Lockyer Valley.